AKSW/awesome-queryable-linked-open-data/README.md

 To add something to the list please either submit a pull request or recommend something awesome via issue.

+Looking for something but can't find it?
+Add it to the [Wishlist](WISHLIST.md) and we'll keep an eye out for it.
+If it's a good idea maybe someone will come along and create it!

 ## SPARQL Endpoints

 * [OpenAire.eu](https://lod.openaire.eu/) - Data about reasearch and institutions